quantumx-apps/filebrowserDocs/content/en/docs/User Guides/Office Integration/traefik-setup.md

     image: gtstef/filebrowser:latest
     networks:
       proxy_network:                # Name of the docker network
-        ipv4_address: 192.168.1.5   # IP adress that you want to use with that service
+        ipv4_address: 192.168.1.5   # IP adress that you want to use with that service, the IP will be static, don't will change.
 ```

 If you don't want to use this complex command, you can use this simplified version: